ppyrka98/Project1/README.md

 2000    -   Aaron Swartz co-creates RSS, a program that collects news from various web pages and puts them in one place.

-2001    -   Jimmy Wales Launches Wikipedia
+2001    -   Jimmy Wales Launches Wikipedia.

 2004    -   Dorcas Muthoni founds OPENWORLD LTD, a software company which has been involved in the delivery of some of
             the most widely used Web and cloud applications in Africa.

-2007    -   World’s Longest WiFi Record
+2007    -   World’s Longest WiFi Record.

 2010    -   China dominates the Internet by having over 450 million Chinese Internet users.

-2012    -   Internet Society Founds Internet Hall of Fame
+2012    -   Internet Society Founds Internet Hall of Fame.

 # BoilerPlate